RobertHeim/phpbb-ext-videos/README.md

 phpbb-ext-videos
 ================

-phpBB 3.1 extension, that adds a video-url field to topics and auto embeds the video before the first post.
+phpBB 3.1 extension, that adds a video-url field when posting a new topic and auto embeds the video before the first post.

 ## Features